semaphoreci/docs/docs/security/open-id-connect-aws.md

 ### Step 1 - Configure AWS OIDC Identity Provider

-Configure AWS to support OpenID Connect by creating an IAM OIDC identity provider by creating an IAM OIDC identity provider and an IAM role that trusts the provider.
+Configure AWS to support OpenID Connect by creating an IAM OIDC identity provider and an IAM role that trusts the provider.
 See [Creating OpenID Connect (OIDC) identity providers][aws-docs].

 - For the provider, set the full URL to your organization.
 Example: `https://acme.semaphoreci.com`.